al1brn/geonodes/README.md

 with GeoNodes("Demo") as tree:
     node = tree.SetShadeSmooth(domain='EDGE')
 ```
 ***Important*** : the behavior of some nodes can change with parameter settings.
 For instance, changing a parameter can disable and/or enable sockets.
-Hence, it is adviced to initialie the node parameters at creation time.
+Hence, it is adviced to initialize the node parameters at creation time.
 The example illustrates why it is important :

 ``` python
 with GeoNodes("Demo") as tree: